Theeran Adhigaaram Ondru (soundtrack)

-Theeran Adhigaaram Ondru is the soundtrack album composed by Ghibran, for the 2017 Tamil-language action thriller film of the same name directed by H. Vinoth and produced by S. R. Prakashbabu and S. R. Prabhu under the banner Dream Warrior Pictures, starring Karthi, Rakul Preet Singh and Abhimanyu Singh.
+Theeran Adhigaaram Ondru is the soundtrack album composed by Ghibran, for the 2017 Tamil-language action thriller film of the same name directed by H. Vinoth and produced by S. R. Prakashbabu and S. R. Prabhu under the banner Dream Warrior Pictures, starring Karthi.
 The film is based on incidents from the Operation Bawaria case.
 The soundtrack consisted of seven songs, with lyrics written by Thamarai, Umadevi, Vivek, Raju Murugan, Ranjith, Udayakumar, Soundararajan and Ghibran himself penning for the album.

 Most of the tracks (primary melody numbers) in the film were used as montages, and appear partially in the film, with exception for the sixth track in the album.
 The soundtrack consisted of varied genres had the aspects of a conventional Tamil film music.
 It was released at a soft launch on 2 November 2017.
 Both the albums were distributed and marketed by Aditya Music.
 The album was positively received, appreciating Ghibran for his work in the soundtrack and score.

 Development

 The film marks Ghibran in his maiden collaboration with Karthi and H. Vinoth.
 The soundtrack to the film consisted of three melody songs, an item number, a sad song and an energetic track.
 Ghibran called Theeran Adhigaaram Ondru as his "first conventional Tamil film he is working after a long time" as his previous films were experimental and situational genres.
 Besides composing Ghibran had co-wrote lyrics for the track "Sevatha Pulla" with playback singer Ranjith, who also wrote the track.
 In his maiden attempt as a lyricist, Ghibran wrote few dummy lines, based on his college band experience and later re-wrote the same track with the lines have been alternatively changed.

 Ghibran made an extensive research on the film's background score as he felt that it is important as similar to the songs in the film.
-He further called Theeran, along with Aramm, had a lot of aspects in common like director’s clarity of thought, solid script, brilliant team and few others.
+He further called Theeran, along with Aramm, had a lot of aspects in common like director's clarity of thought, solid script, brilliant team and few others.
 The songs in the album, focused on the romantic angle in the film between Karthi and Rakul, appeared as sub-plot.
 It was partially used in the film as montages due to the limited screen time.
-The item number "Tinga Tinga", featuring Scarlett Mellish Wilson, was appeared in full length in the film.
+The item number "Tinga Tinga", featuring Scarlett Mellish Wilson, appeared in full length in the film.
 It further has two versions: the original version by Namitha Babu, and the dual version sung by Padmalatha, featured lyrics in Hindi.